marklchaves/hide-and-seek-header/README.md

 ### Disable on Mobile

 By default, the plugin will hide headers for all devices.
-Check **Disable on mobile?** to keep the header visible on small devices.
+Check **Disable on mobile** to keep the header visible on small devices.
 The current default breakpoint is `800px`.

 Uncheck to hide the header on all devices.